Part of the magazine page of the definitive Jowett Jupiter website

 Apparently given away with chocolates by a Liegois chocolatier called

-Thanks to Keith Clements and Jack Jacobs, of course, for this one... website which is always worth a look, as is his Jowett Discussion Forum
+Thanks to Keith Clements and Jaak Jacobs, of course, for this one... website which is always worth a look, as is his Jowett Discussion Forum which is https://jowett.net

-Huntley Perry of Maryland USA has probably the most original restored Jupiter anywhere, following the most careful research.
+Huntley Perry of Maryland USA has probably one of the most original restored Jupiter anywhere in the world, following the most careful research.
 A rare sight in Jupiters these days is the authentic tool locker.
 The pictures below (top row) show it in Huntley's car...whilst in the bottom row we see the cover for the reserve fuel tap, again closed and open.
 The reserve tap was deleted for 1952.

 that his twin girls Olga and Renata could come along too, behind the